 (c) if the building owner claims there are minor defects or minor omissions-the building contractor give the building owner a defects document for the minor defects or minor omissions.

 Areas of Inspection

 The completion of defects inspections is very different and takes into account the areas as per the Australian Standard 4349.0 - 2007.
 This involves the roof if accessible with a 3.6 metre ladder placed on the ground, the ceiling void.
 A complete internal inspection.
 External areas of the home and the site to 30 metres.
 This is a very detailed inspection and takes between 1 to 2 hours depending on the size of the home and the finish of the property.
-The building inspector takes photo's of defects.
-Some of which are included in your report and a builders list is provided to you the client.
+The building inspector takes photo's during the inspection and some of these will be included in the report and builders list.

 Surprising defects that we spot